AI GOVERNANCE & PRIVACY

 That is why AI governance and privacy sit so closely together in practice.

 For many companies, the first visible AI governance issue is a privacy issue.
-It appears in customer diligence.
-Vendor review.
-Product design discussions.
-Internal tool use.
-Procurement questionnaires.
-Contract negotiations.
+It appears in customer diligence, vendor review, product design discussions, internal tool use, procurement questionnaires, and contract negotiations.

 Weak governance usually surfaces first in privacy because privacy is where vague ownership and undocumented processes become visible fastest.